This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Plant brassicas after legumes

-While potatoes also really like nitrogen-rich soil, you need to make sure not to plant brassicas and potatoes beside each other because they both like differing pH levels.
+While potatoes also like nitrogen-rich soil, you need to make sure not to plant brassicas and potatoes beside each other because they like differing pH levels.

-Legumes are great to plant after members of the nightshade family due to their nitrogen-fixing capabilities.
+Legumes are great to plant after nightshade family members due to their nitrogen-fixing capabilities.
 Don’t harvest all of the beans from the plants to make the most of their ability to fix nitrogen.
 Then till the plants into the ground before planting your brassicas.

 Don’t plant root vegetables in areas that you have fertilized heavily

-When you plant root vegetables in vibrant soil, the plants tend to produce rather lush foliage rather than focusing the plant’s growing on its root veggie portion.
+When you grow root vegetables in vibrant soil, the plants produce lush foliage rather than focus the plant’s growth on its root veggie portion.

 Consider planting the root vegetables in an area you have just harvested brassicas.
 The brassicas will appreciate the heavy feeding and break down the rich components in the soil.